Lukman Sardi

-Lukman Sardi (born July 14, 1971) is an Indonesian actor of Javanese-Bugis descent.
+Lukman Sardi (born 14 July 1971) is an Indonesian actor of Javanese-Bugis descent.
 He is the son of Indonesian violinist Idris Sardi and a grandson of Indonesian actress, Hadidjah.

 Early life and career

-Lukman Sardi was born on July 14, 1971, in Jakarta, Indonesia.
+Lukman Sardi was born on 14 July 1971, in Jakarta, Indonesia.
 Lukman is a son of the legend violinist musician Idris Sardi and is a grandchild of Mas Sardi.
-Sardi began career as actor when he played in the 1980s film, Anak-Anak Tak Beribu.
-Previously, Sardi had starring some films, like Kembang-Kembang Plastik and Pengemis dan Tukang Becak.
-But, he only starring as minor role.
+Sardi began his career as an actor when he played in the 1980s film, Anak-Anak Tak Beribu.
+Previously, Sardi had starred in some films, like Kembang-Kembang Plastik and Pengemis dan Tukang Becak, although only for minor roles.

 Personal life

 In December 2009, Sardi married Pricillia Pullunggono, who is 13 years younger than he is.
-After married for 6 years, Sardi had three son, named Akiva Dishan Ranu Sardi, Akira Deshawn Yi Obelom Sardi, and Akino Dashan Kaimana Sardi.
+After being married for 6 years, Sardi has three sons: Akiva Dishan Ranu Sardi, Akira Deshawn Yi Obelom Sardi, and Akino Dashan Kaimana Sardi.

 In June 2015, Sardi started a controversy regarding his conversion from Islam to Christianity.
-This rumor had occurred when Sardi be to be a testimony in the anniversary events of Indonesian Bethel Church Ecclesia, which was uploaded in YouTube on May 24, 2015.
+This rumor had occurred when Sardi be to be a testimony in the anniversary events of Indonesian Bethel Church Ecclesia, which was uploaded in YouTube on 24 May 2015.
 Sardi admits that changing religion is not a compulsion but a call from the heart.
 It is revealed by him on 30 March 2022 that his conversion was because of spiritual discontentment he experienced during his trip during umrah that led him to convert his religion.